himza25/alx-higher_level_programming/0x03-python-data_structures/README.md

 Task 4 : This script includes a Python function that replaces an element in a list at a specific position without modifying the original list.
 Task 5 : This script includes a Python function that removes all characters 'c' and 'C' from a string.
 Task 6 : This script includes a Python function that prints a matrix of integers.
+Task 7 : This task is about creating a Python function that adds 2 tuples